 What about custom-built embedded analytics?

-No BI tool in the market can offer the levels of customization and control you’d get from developing your analytics experience in-house.
+No BI tool in the market can offer the levels of customization and control you’d get from building your embedded analytics experience in-house.
 In fact, many of the best examples of user-facing analytics are custom-built.

 But providing users with fully bespoke analytics is costly and time-consuming.
 You need to define security measures and data models and bring datasets together—not to mention design the different charts and visualizations your end-user is interested in.